nexx512/node-vcontrol/README.md

 # VControl Client

-VControlD client to connect to a running [VControlD](https://github.com/openv/vcontrold) service.
+VControlD client to connect to a running [vcontrold](https://github.com/openv/vcontrold) service.
 The client can read data from the service by sending a `get` command or write data by sending a `set` command.
+The available commands can be obtained when connecting with telnet to the vcontrold service and send `commands`.

-Details on how to set up the hard- and software to get a VControlD server running can be found in the [OpenV-Wiki](https://github.com/openv/openv/wiki).
+Details on how to set up the hard- and software to get a vcontrold server running can be found in the [OpenV-Wiki](https://github.com/openv/openv/wiki).

 ## Disclaimer